 Windsor-Essex Community Opioid and Substance Strategy: An Action Plan for Our Community

-The Windsor-Essex Community Opioid and Substance Strategy (WECOSS): An Action Plan for Our Community (Action Plan) was created to formalize a clear set of overarching recommendations with associated short and long-term actions.
-This Action Plan includes a set of eight guiding recommendations to reduce the harms associated with opioid use and enhance the quality and range of services and supports for substance use issues across the region.
-Following the completion of the Action Plan, individual Working Groups representing each of the four pillars of the Canadian Drugs and Substances Strategy (Health Canada, 2018) began to action the recommendations in January of 2018.
+The Windsor-Essex Community Opioid and Substance Strategy (WECOSS): An Action Plan for Our Community (Action Plan) outlines a set of eight overarching recommendations with associated short and long-term actions.
+These guiding recommendations to reduce the harms and enhance the quality and range of services and supports for substance use issues across the region guide the work of the Strategy.
+Individual Working Groups representing each of the four pillars of the Canadian Drugs and Substances Strategy (Health Canada, 2018) action these recommendations.

 THE WORKING GROUPS